Muhammad Afzal Khan Dhandla: Political career

-He ran for the seat of the National Assembly of Pakistan as a candidate of Pakistan Muslim League (N) (PML-N) from Constituency NA-74 (Bhakkar-II) in 2002 Pakistani general election but was unsuccessful.
+He ran for the seat of the National Assembly of Pakistan as a candidate of Pakistan Muslim League (N) (PML-N) from Constituency NA-74 (Bhakkar-II) in the 2002 Pakistani general election but was unsuccessful.
 He received 71,607 votes and lost the seat to Shujaat Hussain.

-He ran for the seat of the National Assembly as a candidate of PML-N from Constituency NA-74 (Bhakkar-II) in 2008 Pakistani general election but was unsuccessful.
+He ran for the seat of the National Assembly as a candidate of PML-N from Constituency NA-74 (Bhakkar-II) in the 2008 Pakistani general election but was unsuccessful.
 He received 86,688 votes and lost the seat to Rashid Akbar Khan.

-He was elected to the National Assembly as an independent candidate from Constituency NA-74 (Bhakkar-II) in 2013 Pakistani general election.
+He was elected to the National Assembly as an independent candidate from Constituency NA-74 (Bhakkar-II) in the 2013 Pakistani general election.
 He received 118,196 votes and defeated an independent candidate, Ahmad Nawaz Khan.
 He joined PML-N in May 2013.
 During his tenure as Member of the National Assembly, he served as the Federal Parliamentary Secretary for Interior and Narcotics Control.

 In May 2018, he quit PML-N and joined Pakistan Tehreek-e-Insaf (PTI).

-He won 2018 Pakistani general election from NA-98 (Bhakkar-II) obtaining 1,38,307 votes.
-In 2022, during the no-confidence motion against Imran Khan, he voted against his party chairman.
+He won the 2018 Pakistani general election from NA-98 (Bhakkar-II) obtaining 1,38,307 votes.